VrindaJoshi/VrindaJoshi/README.md

 ### Hi!
 My name is Vrinda, and I love swimming, playing the trumpet, and math!

 I also love to code!
-Some (I think they're pretty cool) things I've created include...
+Some cool things I've created include...
 - ✨ A Punnet Square App that calculated the genotypes and phenotypes of children (Inspired by my budding interest in Biology!)
 - ✨ A Computer Automated Instructional software that teaches you all about OOP (Object-Oriented Programming!)
 - ✨ My personal website (you can visit it at vrindajoshi.github.io !)